skrub-data/skrub/doc/skrub_pipeline.rst

 >>> a = skrub.var("a")
 >>> b = skrub.var("b")

-We then apply transformations, composing more complex expressions.
+We then apply transformations, composing more complex DataOps.

 >>> c = a + b
 >>> c
 <BinOp: add>

-Finally, we can evaluate an expression, by passing a dictionary mapping input (variable) names to values:
+Finally, we can evaluate a DataOp, by passing a dictionary mapping input (variable) names to values:

 >>> c.skb.eval({"a": 10, "b": 6})
 16

-As shown above, the special ``.skb`` attribute allows to interact with the expression object itself, and :meth:`.skb.eval() <Expr.skb.eval>` evaluates an expression.
+As shown above, the special ``.skb`` attribute allows to interact with the DataOp object itself, and :meth:`.skb.eval() <DataOp.skb.eval>` evaluates a DataOp.

 Access to any other attribute than ``.skb`` is simply added as a new operation in the computation graph: